Research and e2e Detailed Design for new capabilities in a long-term platform migration

 — Recruiting for and conducting User Testing

-— Liaising with Go To Market and Legal
+— Liaising with Go To Market and Legal from a UX perspective

 — Lastly, developer handover and participation in UAT